Coast Guard Terms

 FENDER - a piece of equipment, such as an inflated ball, when inserted between the vessel and another object will absorb shock and prevent damage.

-FLAG AT HALF-MAST - begun in times begun in times of mourning in old sailing days, indicated that grief was so great it was impossible to keep things shipshape.
+FLAG AT HALF-MAST - begun in times of mourning in old sailing days, indicated that grief was so great it was impossible to keep things shipshape.
 Half-masting of colors is the survival of days when slack appearance characterized mourning on shipboard.

 FLAG OFFICER - Rear Admiral, Lower Half; Rear Admiral, Upper Half; Vice Admiral; and Admiral are flag officers.